-The second model shows similar results, which means that the differences between the corpora persist when we take polarity into account.
+The second model shows similar results, which means that the difference between the corpora persists when we take polarity into account.
 The effect of positive polarity compared to negative polarity is β1=0.6456, t-value: 324.43, whereas the effect of LC compared to RC drops slightly to β2=0.1085, t-value: 35.31 (note that the sign change is due to the different scale).
 The interaction of positive polarity and LC compared to the intercept has an effect of β3=-0.2130, t-value:-58.68.
 All effects are highly significant on a 0.05 alpha-level (Pr(>|t|)=<2e-16).
 Table 4 contains the EMMs by sentiment polarity for this model.
 The pairwise contrasts are all significant, which supports that LC has more neutral values than RC on both sides of the sentiment scale.

-Table 2: Estimated Mean Difference Between Corpora by Target Polarity